ClayPulse/pulse-editor/vscode-extension/README.md

-# Chisel Editor
+# Pulse Editor

-Chisel Editor is an editor designed to build and work with AI more naturally on cross-platform devices.
+Pulse Editor is an editor designed to build and work with AI more naturally on cross-platform devices.

 ## Features

 This VSCode Extension has limited features.
-> To use more advanced features on other platforms, try our cross-platform app. https://github.com/Shellishack/chisel-editor
+> To use more advanced features on other platforms, try our cross-platform app. https://github.com/Shellishack/pulse-editor

 ## Extension Settings
-Enter your AI API credentials inside the settings in Chisel Editor.
+Enter your AI API credentials inside the settings in Pulse Editor.

 ## Known Issues